Earth Sciences

 The artistry of geology

-Engineering geologist Michael Webster combined his passion for geology and art, turning geotechnical assessments of Southbank’s Testing Grounds into a 3D model.
+Engineering geologist Michael Webster has combined his passion for Melbourne’s geology with art – turning geotechnical assessments into 3D printed models

 Probing Earth’s deep and ancient secrets

-New University of Melbourne research finds that a rock that's the source of most of the world’s diamonds is giving us insights into the Earth’s formation.
+A rock that is the source of most of the world’s diamond deposits is giving us insights into the Earth’s formation